hazelcast/hazelcast-reference-manual/src/PartitionGroupConfig.md

 **2. CUSTOM:**

 You can do custom grouping using Hazelcast's interface matching configuration.
 This way, you can add different and multiple interfaces to a group.
 You can also use wildcards in the interface addresses.
-For example, the users can create rack aware or data warehouse partition groups using custom partition grouping.
+For example, the users can create rack-aware or data warehouse partition groups using custom partition grouping.

+Following are declarative and programmatic configuration examples that show how to enable and use CUSTOM grouping.

 ```xml
 <partition-group enabled="true" group-type="CUSTOM">